executablebooks/team-compass/docs/code-of-conduct.md

 E-mail the Code of Conduct committe
 ```

-This address is monitored by the Code of Conduct committee, which is currently comprised of [the Steering Council of the project](governance:steerco).
+This address is monitored by the Code of Conduct committee, which is currently comprised of the {team}`Steering Council` of the project.

 ## Policy